-- CCAB recently completed national and provincial research for reports on Aboriginal entrepreneurs.
+- CCAB completed national and provincial research for reports on Aboriginal entrepreneurs.
 Interviewing over 1,100 First Nations, Inuit and Métis business owners, we deliver cutting edge statistics on the state of these hard working drivers of the Canadian economy.
 We also produce similar reports focused on Aboriginal Economic Development corporations.
-These projects have been a major success having influenced provincial and federal policy and contributed the creation of a \$25 million dollar economic development fund in the province of Ontario. - We are currently partnering with Engineers Without Borders: Mining Shared Value to build the business case for increasing procurement spends on local Aboriginal suppliers in the mining industry.
-This project is supported by corporate partners like Cameco and SNC-Lavalin, who understand the importance of increasing Aboriginal access to procurement opportunities. - Our department hosted a series of national roundtables supported by the Social Science and Humanities Research Council (SSHRC) to discuss our research on the Aboriginal economy.
+These projects have been a major success having influenced provincial and federal policy and contributed the creation of a \$25 million dollar economic development fund in the province of Ontario. - In 2016 we partnered with Engineers Without Borders: Mining Shared Value to build the business case for increasing procurement spends on local Aboriginal suppliers in the mining industry.
+This project is supported by corporate partners like Cameco and SNC-Lavalin, who understand the importance of increasing Aboriginal access to procurement opportunities.
+The launch of this Report was held on November 24th at the Miller Thomson offices in downtown Toronto.

+- Our department hosted a series of national roundtables supported by the Social Science and Humanities Research Council (SSHRC) to discuss our research on the Aboriginal economy.
 This work proved to be a fantastic opportunity to showcase some of the work we have done and get feedback from participants across the country.
-Events were held in Victoria, Edmonton, Winnipeg, Toronto and Halifax. - CCAB is organizing working groups in British Columbia to support the advancement of Aboriginal business in the Aerospace and Marine industries.
+Events were held in Victoria, Edmonton, Winnipeg, Toronto and Halifax.
+CCAB Research is currently in the process of writing a final Report to be released in 2017. - CCAB is organizing working groups in British Columbia to support the advancement of Aboriginal business in the Aerospace and Marine industries.
 These working groups will focus on the importance of partnership to increase the capacity of Aboriginal businesses, and support the progress from tier 3 to tier 1 companies.
+The workshops will be held on December 1st in Victoria and January 18th in Vancouver. - In 2016, CCAB Research began working collaboratively with the BCAFN to lay the foundation for a National Strategy for First Nation Business Development to provide a National First Nations Sustainable Economic Development and Fiscal Relations Strategy over the next 3 years.
+Stay tuned for updates in 2017 and beyond!